 The first metacarpal starts at the webbing between your thumb and index finger and extends back to the carpal bones of your wrist.

 The place where the first metacarpal joins your wrist is called the carpo-metacarpal (CMC) joint.
-Most thumb bone fractures occur at the base of the first metacarpal, just above the CMC joint.

 If you suspect that you have a broken thumb, you should seek immediate medical help.